neicnordic/puhuri-web/docs/environments.md

 ## Customizing managed Puhuri Portal

+### Custom languages

+In addition to English, Puhuri Portal can be used in additional languages.
+Currently available options are:
+- Czech
+- Danish
+- Dutch
+- Dutch
+- Estonian
+- French
+- Italian
+- Lithuanian
+- Norwegian
+- Spanish

+We try to maintain translations, but feedback from domain specialists and native speakers is very welcome.

 ### Custom DNS
 If you want to use a custom domain for your Puhuri Portal, e.g. lumi.myorganization.eu, you need to set the DNS records to point to the deployment in University of Tartu.